Red Velvet Crinkle Cookies

 - 2 large eggs

 - 1 tablespoon red velvet emulsion, (or just red food coloring)

 - 1/2 cup powdered sugar

-- Reduce speed to low and add both eggs, red velvet emulsion, and vanilla, mixing thoroughly until incorporated, about 1-2 minutes.2 large eggs, 1 tablespoon red velvet emulsion, 1 teaspoon vanilla extract
+- Drop speed to low and add eggs, red velvet emulsion, and vanilla, mixing thoroughly until incorporated, about 1-2 minutes.2 large eggs, 1 tablespoon red velvet emulsion, 1 teaspoon vanilla extract

 - Keeping speed on low, quickly add dry ingredients to mixer, scooping in about 1/3 to 1/2 cup at a time.
 Stop mixing once dough looks smooth and uniform.
 Be careful not to overmix.